Adarshgabani/react-native/README.md

                         reducer ----> Function        reducer(state,action)..........for more see in any file having word reducer in 'src/screens/' init -------> any value eg. string, object, number,array etc.,

+date: 16th of October 2020, 1:16PM
+      adding some styling and play with it.

+End of repository.